9.4 Research Misconduct Policy

 Part 1: Definitions

-6. Research misconduct means fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
+11. Research misconduct: Fabrication, falsification, or plagiarism in proposing, performing, reviewing, or reporting research.
 Research misconduct does not include honest error or differences of opinion.

 Part 2: Responsibilities

-Office of Grants & Sponsored Projects is responsible for providing training, certifying individuals working on grant-funded research, and coordinating investigation into allegations of research misconduct.
+Grants & Sponsored Projects is responsible for identifying training on responsible and ethical conduct of research, ensuring that individuals working on grant-funded research have successfully completed training, and coordinating investigation into allegations of research misconduct.

-PIs, co-PIs, and other senior personnel working on grant-funded projects that include research activities are required to complete a training on research misconduct and certify that they have taken the training and completed the associated quiz.
-The Office of Grants & Sponsored Projects will maintain the signed certifications in the grant project files.
+PIs, co-PIs, and other senior personnel working on grant-funded projects that include research and education activities are required to complete training on responsible and ethical conduct of research and certify that they have taken the training.
+Grants & Sponsored Projects will maintain the signed certifications in the grant project files.

 Policy History: